MuhammadMuaaz9/global-affairs-agentic-rag/README.md

 ## Features

 - Real-time chat via WebSocket
+- Scrape data/news articles from the Reuters website
+- Streaming Responses: Return answers word-by-word for a smoother chat experience
+- Included the source URL in the agent’s responses, so users can click to view the original article.
+- Implemented message trimming to avoid exceeding token limits.
 - News/document retrieval using Pinecone and OpenAI embeddings
-- Scrape data/news articles from the Reuters website
 - Persistent conversation history (PostgreSQL)
 - Semantic search, query rewriting, and relevance grading
 - Frontend served as static files